ongks/tembu-telegram-bot/README.md

 Notice that all states inherit this class, and will call the `render()` method when it wants to display the navigation menu.

 In order for `render()` to work properly, the `makeButtons()` method must be implemented.
 The actual implementation will differ depending on the nature of the state, but in general it has to return a list of lists of strings.
-See the telegram API for more information.
+See the [Telegram API](https://core.telegram.org/bots/api) for more information.
 An example implementation of `makeButtons()` is found in _rootState.js_.

 ```javascript
 makeButtons() {